pretix/pretix-docs/docs/guides/pretixscan/android.md

 Regardless of which method you use, the app will check the scanned code against the selected check-in list on the server.
 There are three possible results:

- 1. If the ticket is valid and allows entry under the current conditions, pretixSCAN displays a green box titled "Valid ticket".
+ 1. If the ticket is valid and the check-in rules allow entry under the current conditions, pretixSCAN displays a green box titled "Valid ticket".
  Underneath the green box, it lists the ticket type, order number, and position number.
  2. If the ticket is valid but has already been checked in and not checked out again, pretixSCAN displays a yellow box titled "Ticket already used".
  Underneath the yellow box, it lists the ticket type, order number, and position number, and also the date and time when the ticket was first scanned.